ekristen/docker-index/README.md

 I'd suggest that you front both the index and the registry using nginx and SSL/TLS and use port 443.

-## Management
+# Management

 All management is done via the new command line tool over at https://github.com/ekristen/docker-index-cli

-### Initial Admin Account
+## Initial Admin Account

-When you start the docker index up for the first time a authorization token will be output to standard out, with this token you can create your first admin account.
-The token expires automatically after 30 minutes or after the first use when adding a user to the system.
-The token can only be used to add a user.
+When you start the docker index application for the first time, a first run text will be displayed to standard out.
+This text will contain the randomly set password for the default `admin` account.

-`docker-index adduser --username="admin" --password="admin" --email="admin@localhost" --admin --token="TOKEN"`

 ## Access Levels (Permissions)

-There are four access levels (aka permissions) for a namespace and/or repo combination.
-They are `read`, `write`, `readwrite` `admin`.
+There are three access levels (aka permissions) for a namespace and/or repo combination.
+They are `read`, `write`, `admin`.

 * **read** is pretty self explanatory, gives the user full read access to the namespace and/or namespace repo combo.
 * **write** gives a user write access only, this is useful for automation scripts that you want to only have access to upload to a repo.
-* **readwrite** gives a user read and write access.
 * **admin** gives a user read, write, and delete (not implemented) access to a namespace and/or namespace/repo.